dorski/osm4etrex10/README.md

 # osm4etrex10

-`osm4etrex10` is a small framework around mkgmap that allows you to create OSM based maps for the rather limited eTrex 10 GPS receivers made by Garmin.
+`osm4etrex10` is a small framework around `mkgmap` that allows you to create OSM based maps for the rather limited eTrex 10 GPS receivers made by Garmin.
+The maps will also work on other Garmin devices such as the 20(x)/30(x) and probably other device series as well.

 There are other frameworks and howto documents on this topic: